Going to spend 2 days in Louisville? Here's how I packed the best sites, eats and drinks in one weekend.

 I also got a salad which I really enjoyed.

-The Hubs booked their “Speakeasy” tour but neither of us knew much about it going in.
-We were so surprised when we were taken in the cellar and got to go through a old fashioned speakeasy door.
+The Hubs booked their "Speakeasy" tour but neither of us knew much about it going in.
+We were so surprised when we were taken into the cellar and got to go through a old-fashioned speakeasy door.